Polar Tours Logo 1200px full color svg

 Quark Expeditions - Antarctica

-During the early morning, we cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where we will be free to disembark around 8.00 am.
-Farewell your expedition team and fellow passengers as we all continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
-A transfer to the airport or to your hotel is included in the cost of the voyage.
+After breakfast, bid a fond farewell to your fellow passengers as we all continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
+A transfer to the airport is included in your voyage fare.
+(Breakfast included).

 Dates & Prices